-The bill amends the Revised School Code to enhance the legal protections for school employees who administer medications, specifically focusing on the administration of opioid antagonists.
+This bill amends the Revised School Code to enhance the legal protections for school employees who administer medications, specifically focusing on the administration of opioid antagonists.
 It establishes that school administrators, teachers, or designated employees who administer medication in good faith, including epinephrine auto-injectors and opioid antagonists, are not liable for civil damages or criminal actions, except in cases of gross negligence or willful misconduct.
-Additionally, it clarifies that licensed registered professional nurses are protected under these provisions regardless of whether the medication is administered in the presence of another adult.
+The bill also clarifies that if a school employee is a licensed registered professional nurse, the liability protections apply regardless of whether the medication is administered in the presence of another adult.

-Furthermore, the bill mandates that if the Department of Health and Human Services provides opioid antagonists at no cost, school districts and public school academies must ensure that at least one employee is trained in their use.
-It requires these boards to develop policies for administering opioid antagonists, which include notifying parents or guardians when an opioid antagonist is administered and calling emergency services in the event of an opioid-related overdose.
-The bill also defines "opioid antagonist" and "opioid-related overdose" to clarify the terms used in the legislation.
+Additionally, the bill introduces a new section, 1179c, which mandates that if the Department of Health and Human Services provides opioid antagonists at no cost, school districts and public school academies must ensure that at least one employee is trained in their appropriate use.
+It requires these boards to develop policies for administering opioid antagonists, including notifying parents or guardians and calling emergency services in the event of an opioid-related overdose.
+The bill aims to improve the safety and preparedness of schools in responding to potential opioid overdoses among students.

 Statutes affected: Senate Introduced Bill: 380.1178